Bug report #1173

 Also, I do not understand why having both db.connect and db.connect.schema (the second is == to the first, with just one extra option).

-#6 Updated by Paolo Cavallini about 11 years ago
+#6 Updated by Paolo Cavallini over 11 years ago

 Cannot start module qgis.db.connect-login.pg.py